gasparka/thesis/docs/4_examples.rst

 Linear-phase DC removal Filter
 ------------------------------

-This design demonstrates how the object-oriented nature of Pyha can be used for simple design reuse by chaining multiple MA filters to implement linear-phase DC removal filter.
+This section demonstrates how the object-oriented nature of Pyha can be used for simple design reuse by chaining multiple MA filters to implement linear-phase DC removal filter.

 Direct conversion (homodyne or zero-IF) receivers have become very popular recently especially in the realm of